Nkifor/mlops_pneumonia/README.md

-# Cat disease detector by facial expression of cat
+# Xray pneumonia detector to differentiate ill and healthy patient

 ## Workflows